geo-data/medin-portal/doc/adding-spatial-data.md

         return [row for row in cur]
 ```

-This just needs to be renamed (e.g. to `myNewData()` and have the
+Continuing the example, this just needs to be renamed (e.g. to `myNewData()`)
-`ices_rectangles` table name replaced with `my_new_data` to continue the
+and have the `ices_rectangles` table name replaced with `my_new_data`.

-example.
+### Make the Search view aware of the new spatial hooks

-3. The Search view now needs to be edited to make use of the new spatial
+The Search view now needs to be edited to make use of the new spatial method,
-   method, which is called to add the associated id and name tuples to the
+which is called to add the associated id and name tuples to the search
-   search template.
-Specifically, the definition for the `area_ids` hash in
+template.
+Specifically, the definition for the `area_ids` hash in the
-   the `setup()` method of the `Search` class needs to be updated.
-This is
+`setup()` method of the `Search` class needs to be updated.
+This is found in
-   found in `python/medin/views.py`.
-As an example it may be defined along the
+`python/medin/views.py`.
+As an example it may currently be defined along the
 following lines:

 ```python
         area_ids = {'british-isles': areas.britishIsles(),